nktoan/risk-distribution-matching/CMNIST/README.md

 # CMNIST experiments

-In-submission paper for WACV 2024 (Research Track): *"Domain Generalisation via Risk Distribution Matching".*
+This is the source code for replicating the results on the CMNIST dataset from our paper accepted to WACV'24 (Research Track): *Domain Generalisation via Risk Distribution Matching*.

 We named our proposed algorithm  **RDM**.